VK2ARH/Cowtown-ADX-Project/README.md

 # Cowtown Amateur Radio Club: ADX-Project
 This repository was initially created to host files and resources used in the Cowtown ADX project - a Buildathon Project which built the ADX Digital Mode HF tranceiver

 The ADX was designed by Barb WB2CBA see his GitHub site for files and details of the project : https://github.com/WB2CBA/ADX.
+Together with further information and discussion here: https://antrak.org.tr/blog/adx-arduino-digital-transceiver/ .

 Original files for the PCB's and other technical information can be obtained from Barb's GitHub site.
 This site holds the files and documentation to assist Amateur Radio Clubs or individuals seeking to establish a 'Buildathon' project for the ADX.
 Primary Files of interest will be: